 National Payroll Week is the ideal opportunity to not only show appreciation to payroll professionals, but to also make sure all employees recognize the hard work of these individuals.
 By getting the word out about this special week, you can accomplish both of these goals with awareness-raising efforts like the following:

-- Inform your employees and colleagues about the holiday, so they know what it’s about and can also raise awareness.
-Explain the significance, but also refer them to the National Payroll Week website, which gives an overview of the week, its significance, and links to educational and networking tools.
+- Inform your employees and colleagues about the holiday, so they understand it and can help raise awareness with the greater community.
+Explain the significance, but also refer them to the National Payroll Week website, which gives an overview of the week, its significance and links to educational and networking tools.

 - Post about the week using #PayrollWeek on social media to generate awareness among other businesses and with their employees.
 Even consider featuring payroll professionals from within your organization in your posts to let the world know about their greatness.

-- Check if your local APA chapter is promoting the event, and ask if there are ways for you and your organization to get involved in supporting the week.
-Alternatively, APA may have awareness driving swag or signage they can give you.
-B2E Solutions, for example, sponsored yard signs through the Greater Milwaukee Chapter.
+- Check if your local PayrollOrg chapter is promoting the event, and ask if there are ways for you and your organization to get involved in supporting the week.
+Your chapter may have promotional items they can give you, or there may be sponsorships you can invest in.
+B2E Solutions, for example, sponsors National Payroll Week yard signs every year through the Greater Milwaukee PayrollOrg Chapter.

-2. Show appreciation to the payroll magicians in your life
+2. Show appreciation to the payroll professionals in your life

 While it’s important to show your appreciation to payroll professionals year-round, now is the time to add a little extra boost to your efforts.
 If you yourself are a payroll professional, pat yourself on the back (you deserve it!).
 But also don’t forget to find ways to express gratitude to your fellow payroll colleagues and network.
 Get creative with ideas like these: